Common Sense Homesteading is about using sound judgment to be more self-reliant. It means doing what you can, where you are, with what you have.

 Like many people, we went through some ups and downs when the economy tanked.
 My husband is now working two hours away, and I say a little prayer each day that he can find a job closer to home soon.

-I have written for a number of local and national publications including Taste of Home and Countryside magazines, The Healthy Independent and Healthy Thoughts.
+I have written for a number of local and national publications including Taste of Home and Countryside magazine, The Healthy Independent and Healthy Thoughts.